ltnalsxl/ltnalsxl.github.io/_pages/about_old.md

 ---
 layout: page
-title: "About | Tech That Sticks"
+title: "About Old"
-permalink: /about/
+permalink: /about-old/
 ---

 # 🎯 Tech That Sticks